isc-projects/kea/doc/guide/admin.rst

 MySQL is able to store leases, host reservations, options defined on a per-host basis, and a subset of the server configuration parameters (serving as a configuration backend).
-This section can be safely ignored if you choose to store the data in other backends.
+This section can be safely ignored if the data will be stored in other backends.

 .. _mysql-database-create:

 First-Time Creation of the MySQL Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are setting the MySQL database for the first time, you need to
+When setting up the MySQL database for the first time, the
-create the database area within MySQL and set up the MySQL user ID under
+database area must be created within MySQL, and the MySQL user ID under
-which Kea will access the database.
-This needs to be done manually;
+which Kea will access the database must be set up.
+This needs to be done manually,
-``kea-admin`` cannot do this for you.
+rather than via ``kea-admin``.

 To create the database: